firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q2-APR/2019-06-11-five-stories-in-the-monsoon-night.md

 "Hmm, this could definitely use some fried scallions.
 I don't suppose that you have anything like that, do you?"

 The boy nodded, and now I could see that his shoulders were up around his ears.
-For some reason, he didn't like this woman, cheerful face all aside, but he went back for the small wooden bowl full of fragrant reddish brown scallions.
+For some reason, he didn't like this woman, cheerful face aside, but he went back for the small wooden bowl full of fragrant reddish brown scallions.

 He shook some into her steaming bowl, but before he could withdraw, she wrapped her hand around his wrist.